 Here are some of the most common causes of testicle pain.

 Untreated chlamydia in men, as well as gonorrhea, can contribute to symptoms like testicular pain.
-But, alhough chlamydia and gonorrhea are the most common STIs associated with testicular pain, other STIs can trigger chronic scrotal pain as well.
-For instance, syphilis and herpes type 2 can lead to the development of genital sores that may cause pain in one or both testicles .
+But, although chlamydia and gonorrhea are the most common STIs associated with testicular pain, other STIs can trigger chronic scrotal pain as well.
+For instance, syphilis and type 2 genital herpes can lead to the development of genital sores, blisters, or ulcers that may cause pain in one or both testicles.

 A convenient way to test for STIs is with an Everlywell at-home test.
 The Male STD Test checks for 6 STIs: chlamydia, gonorrhea, hepatitis C, HIV, syphilis and trichomoniasis.
 Also consider learning more on how to test for STDs from the privacy and convenience of home.

 This can cause acute testicular pain, as well as other symptoms including blood in the urine, nausea, and frequent urination.
-Risk factors for kidney stones include obesity, dehydration, and a diet high in salt and/or sugar .
+Risk factors for kidney stones include obesity, dehydration, and a diet high in salt and/or sugar.
 [2, 3]

 Testicular torsion occurs when a testicle rotates to restrict blood flow through the spermatic cord —the cord that delivers blood to the scrotum.
 A twisted testicle can lead to sudden, acute testicular pain, along with symptoms including swelling of the scrotum, a highly positioned testicle, and nausea.

 Testicular torsion can trigger severe testicle pain and scrotal swelling when performing any activity such as walking, standing, exercising, or sitting, and is usually considered a medical emergency that requires immediate surgery.
 If you suspect you have a twisted testicle and are experiencing severe pain, seek medical attention right away.

 Certain medications may also be associated with the onset of testicular pain, including antibiotics, chemotherapy drugs, and statins.
 [5, 6] If you notice that your testicle pain began around the time you started using these or another type of prescription drug, review the medication’s side effects and inform your healthcare provider immediately.